idvorkin/idvorkin.github.io/_d/joy.md

 Her daughter's initial embarrassment turning into deep appreciation also highlights an important lesson: sometimes what makes people remarkable is exactly what makes them seem odd at first glance.

-### Other Inspirations

-Here are some other remarkable people who've dedicated their lives to bringing joy:
+#### Steve Irwin

+Brought joy through infectious enthusiasm and genuine wonder.
+His "Crikey!" wasn't just a catchphrase - it was an expression of authentic amazement that invited others to share in his joy.

 #### Mr. Rogers

 The master of gentle joy-bringing through authenticity.
 He showed that you don't need grand gestures - sometimes just truly seeing and valuing people is enough to bring joy.

+Different angle: I don't know if I'd use the word Joy, but an amazing Man, shows up in [makes me cry](/cry).

 #### Patch Adams
 A doctor who proved that medicine and joy aren't mutually exclusive.
 He showed how humor and unconventional approaches can bring light to even the darkest situations.

-#### Steve Irwin
-Brought joy through infectious enthusiasm and genuine wonder.
-His "Crikey!" wasn't just a catchphrase - it was an expression of authentic amazement that invited others to share in his joy.

 #### Jimmy Darts
 A modern joy-bringer who combines random acts of kindness with social media to create ripple effects of joy.
 Shows how even brief encounters can create lasting impact.

-#### Bob Ross
-Brought joy through calm presence and "happy little trees," showing that joy doesn't always need to be loud or dramatic - sometimes it can be quiet and meditative.

-Know someone else who dedicates their life to bringing joy to others?
-Let me know!
+Different angle: Seems to be too much about giving money.

 ## Future Projects